William Seymour, 2nd Duke of Somerset: Life

-Seymour made a secret marriage at Greenwich on 22 June 1610 to Arbella Stuart (died 1615), daughter of Charles Stuart, 1st Earl of Lennox and Elizabeth Cavendish.
+Seymour made a secret marriage at Greenwich on 22 June 1610 to Arbella Stuart (died 1615), daughter of Charles Stuart, 1st Earl of Lennox and his wife, Elizabeth Cavendish.
 Arbella was thirteen years his senior, and King James I disapproved of the marriage as the union of two potential Tudor pretenders to the throne, who were respectively fourth and sixth in line, could only be seen as a threat to the ruling dynasty.
 As a result, William was condemned to life imprisonment in the Tower of London and thus became the fourth of five generations of Seymours to spend time in that prison.

 In June 1611 Seymour escaped from the Tower, planning to meet up with Arbella, who also had escaped captivity.
 They were to flee to the Continent, but bad weather and other circumstances prevented their meeting, and Arbella was recaptured and placed back in the Tower.
-William managed to reach safety abroad at Ostend, but was never reunited with Arbella who remained in the Tower until her death in 1615.
+William managed to reach safety abroad at Ostend, and made his way to Luxembourg.
+He was never reunited with Arbella who remained in the Tower until her death in 1615.